-Lockheed Martin on its own is producing almost 10 percent of all arms in the world, in financial value.
-The producer of the F-16 and Joint Strike Fighter (F-35) fighter jets is by far the biggest defence company.
-Recently, the Pentagon warned against further consolidation in the U.S. weapons industry because fewer defense contractors could lead to higher costs, decreased innovation and less competition.
-The gap between Lockheed Martin and the number two, Boeing, is eleven billion US \$.
-In his book on the company, 'Prophets of War', William Hartung gives as a cover text: "President Dwight D. Eisenhower (...) never would have dreamed that a single company could accumulate the kind of power and influence that is now wielded by Lockheed Martin."
+Lockheed Martin on its own is producing almost 10 per cent of all arms in the world, in financial value.
+The producer of the F-16 and Joint Strike Fighter (F-35) jets, it is by far the biggest defence company.
+Recently, the Pentagon warned29 against further consolidation in the U.S. weapons industry because fewer defence contractors could lead to higher costs, decreased innovation and less competition.
+The gap between Lockheed Martin and the number two, Boeing, is eleven billion dollars.
+In his book on the company, 'Prophets of War', William Hartung writes: "President Dwight D. Eisenhower (...) never would have dreamed that a single company could accumulate the kind of power and influence that is now wielded by Lockheed Martin."

-The company receives one out of every ten dollars spend by the Pentagon.
-It provides a ranges of products varying from interrogators for Guantánamo to Hellfire missiles.
-Lockheed Martin is also the largest US nuclear weapons contractor, 30 managing crucial laboratories, plants and fighter aircraft fitted to launch or drop nuclear bombs.
+The company receives one out of every ten dollars spent by the Pentagon.
+It provides a range of products varying from interrogators for Guantánamo to Hellfire missiles.
+Lockheed Martin is also the largest US nuclear weapons contractor,30 managing crucial laboratories, plants and fighter aircraft fitted to launch or drop nuclear bombs.

-The Dutch holding of the company, Lockheed Martin Netherlands Holdings B.V., is a full daughter of Lockheed Martin Overseas Corporation based in Wilmington, Delaware (US).
+The Dutch holding of the company, Lockheed Martin Netherlands Holdings B.V., is a full subsidiary of Lockheed Martin Overseas Corporation based in Wilmington, Delaware (US).
 Lockheed also has a company with non-financial activities in the Netherlands: Lockheed Martin Commercial Flight Training B.V.
-This is a full daughter of LM Netherlands Holdings and employed 188 persons in 2013 (it has a number of 100 daughters named SIM Lease 1-3, 5-6 and Sim-Industries Production).
+This is a full subsidiary of LM Netherlands Holdings and employed 188 persons in 2013 (it has a number of daughter companies named SIM Lease 1-3, 5-6 and Sim-Industries Production).
 This company sells flight simulators all over the world.

 Lockheed Martin has a long history of tax avoidance.
-In the late sixties, it came to light that the same trails used to bribe Nixon where also use for tax evasion "through overseas shell companies and offshore bank accounts as corruption money of foreign sales agents," in which Lockheed Martin set the standards.31 Defence contractor Loral, which was being acquired by Lockheed in a \$9.1-billion deal, used a limited offshore partnership in the Cayman Islands tax haven to avoid U.S. corporate income taxes, according to financial disclosures made in connection with the merger during the mid-nineties consolidations process.32
+In the late sixties, it came to light that the same trails used to bribe Nixon were also used for tax evasion "through overseas shell companies and offshore bank accounts as corruption money of foreign sales agents," in which Lockheed Martin set the standards.31 Defence contractor Loral, which was being acquired by Lockheed in a \$9.1-billion deal, used a limited offshore partnership in the Cayman Islands tax haven to avoid U.S. corporate income taxes, according to financial disclosures made in connection with the merger during the midnineties consolidations' process.32

 The request by foreign countries, most notably Japan, for access to the U.S. investigative materials evolved into the first Mutual Legal Assistance Treaty (MLAT).
-The bilateral system of MLAT's grew out of the Lockheed aircraft investigations of the 1970's in which the United States developed information about bribes which Lockheed paid to a number of countries around the world.
-Dutch people remember Lockheed from that period by a corruption case involving the husband of then-queen Juliana, prince Bernard.
+The bilateral system of MLAT's grew out of the Lockheed aircraft investigations of the 1970s in which the United States developed information about bribes which Lockheed paid to a number of countries around the world.
+Dutch people remember Lockheed from that period by a corruption case involving the husband of then-Queen Juliana and Prince Bernard.
 But most current international efforts to launder money involve several countries, many different bank accounts and many different entities.
-Even when there are MLAT's in place, investigators must go through a time consuming process of making requests on a country by country basis, waiting to receive the data from one country before having enough information to make the request of another country.32
+Even when there are MLATs in place, investigators must go through a time consuming process of making requests on a country-by-country basis, waiting to receive the data from one country before having enough information to make the request of another country.33